-Perseids 2009
+Perseids 2009 and Draconids 2011

-The 2009 display of the annual Perseid meteor shower which peaks on or around August 12th (The "Glorious 12th!") were flagged in advance to be more spectacular than normal due to a "filament" in the dusty trail of Comet Swift-Tuttle being likely to cross our planet's orbit.
+The 2009 display of the annual Perseid meteor shower which peaked on or around August 12th (The "Glorious 12th!") were flagged in advance to be more spectacular than normal due to a "filament" in the dusty trail of Comet Swift-Tuttle being likely to cross our planet's orbit.

 For quite some time I have been "observing" meteor trails by way of monitoring reflections of the signals from distant TV stations in "VHF Band I", which straddles the amateur allocation at 50MHz.

-This year my observations started on Saturday 8th August and I detected what I took to be the start of a build up of meteor activity, and at that point I began to record the traces from the various computer programs I use for this activity.
+That year my observations started on Saturday 8th August and I detected what I took to be the start of a build up of meteor activity, and at that point I began to record the traces from the various computer programs I use for this activity.

 I also streamed some of the software displays onto the internet so that others could watch my received signals live, or nearly live anyway!